ericvc/AI-Blackjack/ai/README.md

 </center>

-The following function is used here to simulate dealing cards by randomly generating these card vectors:
+The following function is used to simulate dealing cards (from an infinitely large number of standard playing decks) by randomly generating the “card vectors” described above:

 ``` python
 # Create some helper functions for the main program loop